znogbes/sebastian-gonzalez-portfolio/_portfolio/portfolio-1.md

 ### **Numeric features**

 Although synthetic, this data set has a mix of numeric and categorical variables, just like real-life data sets.
 We'll start exploring numeric features of the data by checking their distribution with the `describe()` method.
-Note that before we do that, we drop the `id` variable as it has no utility for analysis because it's a unique row identifier.
+Note that before we do that, we drop the `id` variable, as it has no utility for analysis because it's a unique row identifier.
 Similarly, we exclude the outcome variable, as this step is concerned with features only.

 ```python